The Best Cheap OBD2 Scanners of 2019

-An OBD2 scanner is a two-way device that can read a vehicle's auto-diagnostic codes and send instructions back to the vehicle.
-For example, an OBD2 scanner can diagnose why a vehicle's "Check Engine" light is on: An OBD2 scanner can tell you why.
-You can also use the scanner to reset the light (i.e. tell the car's computer to turn it off).
+OBD2 scanners are two-way devices that can read a vehicle's auto-diagnostic codes and send instructions back to the vehicle.
+For example, an OBD2 scanner can diagnose why a vehicle's "Check Engine" light is on.
+It can also reset the light (i.e. tell the car's computer to turn it off).

-Some ODB2 scanners look like a Gameboy-sized handheld computer with a small screen.
-Others use a Bluetooth dongle that pairs with an iPhone or Android phone (and displays data in an app).
+Some ODB2 scanners look like Gameboy-sized handheld computers.
+Others are screenless, using a Bluetooth dongle that pairs with an iPhone or Android phone (and displays data in an app).

 Even the cheapest OBD2 scanners are good for basic diagnostics; some models output live data that is useful for running tests.
 The best OBD2 scanners support SRS/ABS trouble codes for diagnosing air bag systems and anti-lock brakes.
 Expect to pay $75 or more for these advanced models.

 An OBD2 scanner isn't magic.
 Don't buy one unless you're willing to learn how it (and your vehicle) works.
 Auto repair codes are like a foreign language; it takes time and energy to learn what they mean and what to do next.
-That said, an OBD2 scanner is a powerful and handy tool.
+That said, an OBD2 scanner is a powerful tool that can quickly pay for itself.

 Here are the best reviewed OBD2 scanners that have sold for $50 or less.
 OBD2 scanners are universal, but I still suggest using Amazon's "Shop by Vehicle" feature to make sure the unit will fit your vehicle: